 Nevertheless, take care of all legal issues beforehand and make sure you abide by the law.
 This will increase trust in your employees and make them feel secured.
 To get a deeper insight into the payroll system in Ukraine, contact local specialists.
 They will help you not only to find the most appropriate kind of employment but also to prepare templates of contracts and other documents.

 When all recruitment and legal processes are already handled, it is high time to think about the infrastructure for your business.
 By this, I mean place, office, equipment, and many other important things.
 Using my own experience, I can say that a good office speaks volumes about the company.
 Do you remember my words about employer branding above?
 Add a comfortable office to that list.

-As a rule, tech companies want to adjust their work with R&D centers and invite Ukrainian employees for business trips to the U.S. There the newcomers are introduced to the whole company, have trainings and lots of team building events.
+As a rule, tech companies want to adjust their work with R&D centers and invite Ukrainian employees for business trips to the U.S. There the newcomers are introduced to the whole company, have pieces of training and lots of team building events.
 Business trips also sustain permanent cooperation and communication between several office locations.
 Here the problem lies only in getting an American visa.

 Finally, I would like to highlight the role of onboarding while doing business in Ukraine.
 It is always a nice idea to introduce your corporate culture to the Ukrainian team.
 Involve them in establishing some local corporate values to reach consensus and understand the Ukrainian outlook better.